fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

     ![](./Media/Lab2-Image16.png)

-11. Repeat the process to create a new Azure Storage CSV dataset referencing the NYCTaxiData container in your MDWDataLake storage account.
-This dataset acts as the data source of NYC taxi records (CSV) you will copy to your Azure SQL Data Warehouse.
+11. Repeat the process to create a new Azure Storage CSV dataset referencing the NYCTaxiData container in your SynapseDataLake storage account.
+This dataset acts as the data source of NYC taxi records (CSV) you will copy to your Azure Synapse Analytics.

     **IMPORTANT**: You will need to download the sample file from https://aka.ms/TaxiDataSampleFile to your Desktop.
 This file will be used to derive the schema for the dataset.